lorrainescanlon/scramble-ed/README.md

 The following flowchart visualizes the planning phase of this application.
 ![Flowchart Diagram](docs/images/flowchartSE.png)

-- Data is read from and written too a spreadsheet on my personal google drive.
+- Data is read from and written to a spreadsheet on my personal google drive.
 - The ascii art is located in the art.py file for ease of use.
 - The colr class which is used to apply colour to text is located in the colours.py file to keep the run.py for game play functions only.